Our 2015 grant round opens 30 March

-Community Sector Banking contributes 50% of net profit earnt on Social Investment Deposit Accounts
+Community Sector Banking contributes net profit earned on Social Investment Deposit Accounts

-Social Investment Deposit Account holders who choose to donate up to 100% of the interest earnt on their account
+Social Investment Deposit Account holders who choose to donate 50% or 100% of the interest earned on their account.

 Want to contribute?
 Take a look at getting involved.

 How the grants are governed